raphamorim/try-vim/README.md

-# Vim Academy
+# Try Vim

-> Learn vim's shortcut in less than 30 minutes.
+> Learn vim's shortcut in less than 10 minutes.